chaos-mesh/website/docs/upgrade-to-2.0.md

 ## Report issues

-If you encounter any problems in the upgrade process, submit the output of your command to [slack](https://cloud-native.slack.com/archives/C0193VAV272) or create an [issue](https://github.com/pingcap/chaos-mesh/issues) on Github.
+If you encounter any problems in the upgrade process, submit the output of your command to [slack](https://cloud-native.slack.com/archives/C0193VAV272) or create an [issue](https://github.com/chaos-mesh/chaos-mesh/issues) on GitHub.
 Thanks for your feedback, and the Chaos Mesh team is happy to resolve your problems.